snyk-community/sdr-bootstrap-prepack/README.md

 #### Create an account on Structor Market

 In this tutorial you will create a few data aware components for Spring Data REST interface.
-You need to install online generators for such components, but you will not be authorized to call online generators if you are not signed in to Structor Market.
+You need to install online generators for such components.
+But if you are not signed in Structor Market you will not be authorized to call online generators from Structor.

-So, if you don't have an account on Structor Market, please create it [here](http://probe.helmetrex.com/sign-up).
+If you don't have an account on Structor Market, please create it [here](http://probe.helmetrex.com/sign-up).

 #### Starting Structor

-If you've not installed Structor yet, please install it by this command:
+If you do not have Structor yet, please install it by this command:
 `
 npm i structor -g
 `

-Create an empty folder on file system and enter in it (assuming you are doing that in command line).
+Create an empty folder and enter in it (assuming you are doing that in command line).
-Then type the following to run structor:
+Then type the following to run Structor:
 `
 structor
 `

-**Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in created folder.
+**Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in folder because folder has to be empty.

 After Stuctor successfully started open the address `http://localhost:2222/structor` in your browser.

-**Note:** If you prefer to run Structor on another port use command option for port specification: `structor -p 4000`
+**Note:** If you prefer to run Structor on another port use command option where port is specified: `structor -p 4000`

-In the browser you will see the project gallery, find "sdr-bootstrap-prepack" project there and start cloning it by clicking on "clone" link in thumbnail of the project.
+In the browser you will see the projects gallery, find **sdr-bootstrap-prepack** project there and start cloning it by clicking on `clone` link.

-Cloning will take approximately 2-3 minutes.
-It takes so much time due to the npm installation process - it tries to install all needed dependecies from npm repository.
+Cloning will take approximately 2 or 3 minutes.
+It takes so much time due to the npm installation process - it tries to install all needed dependecies from the npm repository.

 **Note:** Sometimes npm 3 makes installation for a too long time, and Structor looses the control of this process.
 In that case it is recommended to reload entire page of the browser, and run `npm install` command manually in project's directory.